mlaroy/heroicons-wp-block/readme.txt

 A Gutenberg block for Heroicons, an open source set of SVG icons at https://heroicons.com.

 == Installation ==
 1. Upload \"test-plugin.php\" to the \"/wp-content/plugins/\" directory.
 2. Activate the plugin through the \"Plugins\" menu in WordPress.

+⚠️ Note: This is not an offical plugin from Tailwind Labs or Steve Schoger.